Saturday, 5 Dec 2009

 Included in this pack: the grocery store, the little log cabin, the rambler, and several trees and shrubs to add extra interest to your village.
 Once you've paid your $5.00 and downloaded the file, you can print out the patterns as many times as you like and create an entire log cabin community or a pair of fierce rival grocers!

 Thanks to some helpful comments, I've set up payment and download through E-junkie.
 Once you pay with PayPal, you'll be given a link to the file.
 Easy peasy!
-My trial account is for one week only, so if I don't sell many patterns, I'll probably just switch to e-mailing the file after 'manually' processing the PayPal payment (less easy peasy).
 So buy now!
 Tell yer friends!

 Ready?